openstack/horizon/doc/source/topics/settings.rst

 This option specifies a type of network port profile support.
 Currently the available value is either ``None`` or ``"cisco"``. ``None`` means to disable port profile support. ``cisco`` can be used with Neutron Cisco plugins.

+``supported_provider_types``:

+.. versionadded:: 2014.2(Juno)

+Default: ``["*"]``

+For use with the provider network extension.
+Use this to explicitly set which provider network types are supported.
+Only the network types in this list will be available to choose from when creating a network.
+Network types include local, flat, vlan, gre, and vxlan.
+By default all provider network types will be available to choose from.

+Example: ``['local', 'flat', 'gre']``

+``segmentation_id_range``:

+.. versionadded:: 2014.2(Juno)

+Default: ``{}``

+For use with the provider network extension.
+This is a dictionary where each key is a provider network type and each value is a list containing two numbers.
+The first number is the minimum segmentation ID that is valid.
+The second number is the maximum segmentation ID.
+Pertains only to the vlan, gre, and vxlan network types.
+By default this option is not provided and each minimum and maximum value will be the default for the provider network type.

+Example: ``{'vlan': [1024, 2048], 'gre': [4094, 65536]}``

 ``OPENSTACK_SSL_CACERT``
 ------------------------